 Intensive services are provided to laid off citizens (Dislocated Workers) and low income adults; additional services may be available, if you are in an approved activity which includes but not limited to Child Care Assistance, Transportation Assistance, Job Readiness Classes, and Job Search Assistance.

 In Georgia, there are 19 local Workforce Innovation and Opportunity Act (WIOA) service delivery areas.
 Each area is responsible for designing local One-Stop workforce systems that are employer-led, demand-driven, customer-friendly, and continuously improving.
-Individuals seeking services are encourages to reach out to the SDA designated for the county in which they reside or have been laid off in.
+Individuals seeking services are encouraged to reach out to the SDA designated for the county in which they reside or have been laid off in.

 To find your WIOA service center, visit ATLWorks.org.